cmejia-lexipol/Valkyrie/README.md

 2. **Dependency Inversion**: High-level modules don't depend on low-level modules
 3. **Interface Segregation**: Clients depend only on interfaces they use
 4. **Single Responsibility**: Each class has one reason to change
+5. **CQRS Pattern**: Separate commands and queries for better maintainability

 ### Testing Strategy